 In order to explain trends in indirect investment and proxy arbitration, it is necessary to first identify the ISDS cases that are associated with these strategies.
-Doing so requires collecting two critical pieces of information about each claimant in each case:18
+Doing so requires collecting two critical pieces of information about each claimant in each case:

-Is the claimant firm owned by an investor (firm or individual) from a different state?
-If so, what is the nationality of the ultimate/beneficial owner?
+- Is the claimant firm owned by an investor (firm or individual) from a different state?
+If so, what is the nationality of the ultimate/beneficial owner? - 2.
+Does the claimant firm hold ownership of the disputed host state assets indirectly through one or more conduit subsidiaries?
+If so, in which state(s) are these subsidiaries incorporated?